0xProject/protocol/README.md

 This project uses [TypeORM](https://github.com/typeorm/typeorm).
 It makes it easier for anyone to switch out the backing database used by this project.
 By default, this project uses a [PostgreSQL](https://www.postgresql.org/) database.

-To add a migration, you may use the following command:
+To add a migration, you may use the following command (prefer PascalCase):

 ```
-yarn db:migration:create -n myMigration
+yarn db:migration:create -n MyMigration
 ```